imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 **Note:** Wildcard domain restrictions are not supported as of now.

 ### Uses
-Blocklisting will block domains that are hotlinking your content or assets, increasing your bandwidth usage and hosting costs.
-Using the blocklist saves costs significantly if your assets are undesirably hotlinked on other websites.
+Using the blocklist will block domains that are hotlinking your content or assets, increasing your bandwidth usage and hosting costs.
+The blocklist saves costs significantly if your assets are undesirably hotlinked on other websites.

-Allowlisting can be used to allow only selected domains to access your assets.
+The allowlist can be used to allow only selected domains to access your assets.
 For example, you can use it to serve content only on your allowlisted domains and automatically block other referers.

 If you do not want any HTTP referer restriction, you can opt for no restriction, which is the default behavior.